 The Research Support Program within the Department of Political Science offers awards to continuing graduate students for specific research-related activities that are tied to their professional development and progress toward the Ph.D.
 Both the department and the College of the Liberal Arts have funds available to support student research.
 Several awards may be made each year.
-College awards are limited to \$2000; the department provides funding up to a slightly higher level.
-All currently enrolled students are eligible to apply.
+College awards are limited to \$2000; the department provides funding at a slightly higher level.
+All currently enrolled students are eligible to apply, though preference is given for research supporting MA theses, third year projects, and dissertations.